 - The right to revoke the authorization for disclosures, including procedures for how to revoke the authorization.

-- The patient’s right to be free from retaliation or other penalty for failing to sign the authorization.
+- The patient’s right to be free from retaliation or other penalties for failing to sign the authorization.

 State medical release form requirements may differ from federal HIPAA requirements.
 Those states that have stricter requirements than HIPAA, must also be adhered to for behavioral health professionals operating in that state.